Eqouy/Discord-Bot/README.md

 --------------------
 1. Install node.js from: www.nodejs.org
 2. Install discord.js by typing to a console "npm install --save discord.js"
 3. Add the token for your bot into the code.
 Edit the other lines to fit your server, or bot name.
+MAKE SURE TO EDIT WELCOME MESSAGES, AND EMBEDS!